gevuong/aA-Games/go.md

         }
     ```

 - Example 3: After calling "deal" and passing in "cards", does the list of strings that the "cards" variable point at change?
 In other words, did we modify the 'cards' slice by calling 'deal'?
 We created two new references that point at subsections of the 'cards' slice.
-We never directly modified the slice that 'cards' is pointing at.
+We never directly modify the slice that 'cards' is pointing at.
+So the answer is no, 'cards' will be the same before and after calling 'deal'.
     ```
         func main() {
             cards := newDeck()